 2. Rest breaks must be paid

 The rest period is considered time worked and must be paid.
-But since employees are paid for their rest breaks, they can be required to remain on the employer’s premises.

 3. Rest breaks need to be “authorized and permitted”